jurevito/haskell-practice/README.md

 # Haskell practice
 Repository for learning to code in Haskell.
 Good resources for learning:
-- [Learn You a Haskell for Great Good!](http://www.learnyouahaskell.com/chapters) book with a lot of examples and basic theory.
+- Book with a lot of examples and basic theory: [Learn You a Haskell for Great Good!](http://www.learnyouahaskell.com/chapters)
-- [Some university lectures 2013](https://www.seas.upenn.edu/~cis194/spring13/lectures.html) lectures and homework assignments.
+- Lectures and homework assignments: [Some university lectures 2013](https://www.seas.upenn.edu/~cis194/spring13/lectures.html)

+## GHCI Commands
+Add module search path: `:set -iC:\Documents\src\`

 ## Lists
 To join two list you can use `++` operator.
 To append element at the beginning of a list `x:xs` use `:`.